If you haven’t read that post yet, take a minute to read it so this one makes more sense.

 Ben, however, deducts a stroke on every hole — and, because that only accounts for 18 of his 30 strokes, he deducts a SECOND stroke on the 12 most difficult holes to make up the balance of his strokes.

 The effect is that Tom, Geri, and Ben all have a fair chance to win whatever type of competition they’re having with one another.
 If they didn’t have handicaps to even the playing field, odds are that Geri would easily win.

 At Kingswell Glen we want the spirit of competition to be friendly, fun, and fair.

 And an accurate handicap helps to make that happen — whether you’re on the course with old friends, new playing partners, or registered for an official event like the Club Championship.

-If you’d like to learn more about handicaps, or the types of matches you can play with a handicap, chat with Travis in the Pro Shop as he may be able to give you some new ideas.
+If you’d like to learn more about handicaps, or the types of matches you can play with a handicap, chat with Dave or Travis in the Pro Shop, and they may be able to give you some new ideas.

 Want to stay in the loop about what’s happening at Kingswell Glen?